-Versailles is a great opportunity to travel outside of Paris, but still be within a reasonable one-hour train ride.
+Versailles is a great opportunity to travel outside of Paris, whilst still within a reasonable one-hour train ride.
 We can take a early morning train into Paris arriving before Le Louvre opens.
-(Traveling to London or Amsterdam, obviously require a more substantial investment in time)
+(Traveling to London or Amsterdam, obviously requires a more substantial investment in time)

 Versailles can be VERY congested

 the narrow thresholds between rooms in the Chateau form an endless series of bottlecks